 REad Instructions for setting up direct deposit

-Financial aid refunds are processed on Tuesday’s and Friday’s by the Student Accounts Accountant.
+Financial aid refunds are processed on Tuesdays and Fridays by the Student Accounts Accountant.
 Credit balances created by the application of financial aid are identified with the Banner TSRRFND report.
 Direct deposit ACH transactions are created by Bill+Payment.
-ACH files must be sent to Wachovia Bank by 11:00 a.m. two days before the refunds are to be deposited in the student’s account.
+ACH files must be sent to the Bank of America by 11:00 a.m. two days before the refunds are to be deposited in the student’s account.
 Refund checks are mailed to the student’s MA (mailing) address by the Student Accounts Office.
 Refund checks may not be picked up.

 If the student fails to cash a refund check and it is comprised of Title IV financial aid, the funds will be returned to the Department of Education 180 days after the check was first issued.
 If the refund check is returned to the school or an EFT is rejected, we may make additional attempts to disburse the funds, provided that those attempts are made not later than 45 days after the funds were returned or rejected.
 No federal funds may be escheated to the state.